abdulbasityousuf/sudoku/README.md

-# A not so Simple Brute Force Sudoku Solver in Java
+# A not so Simple Brute Force Sudoku Solver in Java and Python (CUDA)

 ## Background